-One of the three man-made islands in Dubai, Palm Jebel Ali was supposed to be largest when completed.
-Its construction work started in 2002 and the architecture plan was expected to house more than 250,000 people.
-The island was designed in such a way that it would be fifty percent larger than Palm Jumeirah and would have six marinas, a waterpark named 'sea village' and broad walks with words of poems written by Sheikh Mohammed.
-The construction work of Jebel Ali was put to a halt because of the financial and economic crash in 2008 in Dubai.
-It has been on hold since then even though its developer, Nakheel, has stated it to be a long -upcoming project.
-People and investors had already paid about 30-50% for their houses and property in Jebel Ali.
+One of the three human-made islands in Dubai, Palm Jebel Ali was proposed to be most significant of the three when completed.
+Its construction work started in 2002 and was expected to house more than 250,000 people.
+The island would have accommodated six marinas, a waterpark named 'sea village' and boardwalks with inscriptions of poems written by Sheikh Mohammed on it.

 This post was published by Joysurjya Hagjer